-The Compensation and Personnel Committee (the "Committee") of the Board has been delegated authority by the Board for the oversight of compensation for the Company's senior management.
-The Committee has direct responsibility for determining the compensation of the "named executive officers" as defined below.
-The Committee also has an oversight responsibility for the compensation of senior management and the overall compensation programs of the Company, including its Performance Award Plan and the proposed 2008 Plan.
+The Compensation and Personnel Committee of the Board has been delegated authority by the Board for the oversight of compensation for the Company's senior management.
+The Compensation and Personnel Committee has direct responsibility for determining the compensation of the "named executive officers," as defined below.
+The Compensation and Personnel Committee also has an oversight responsibility for the compensation of senior management and the overall compensation programs of the Company, including its Performance Award Plan

-Throughout the Proxy Statement, the individuals who served as the Company's Chairman, Chief Executive Officer, Chief Operating Officer and Chief Financial Officer during fiscal 2008, as well as the other individuals included in the Summary Compensation Table on page 25, are referred to as the "named executive officers."
+Throughout this Proxy Statement, the individuals who served as the Company's Chairman, Chief Executive Officer and Chief Financial Officer during fiscal 2009, as well as the other individuals included in the Summary Compensation Table on page 27, are collectively referred to as the "named executive officers.